-- Manually, with a special RJ-48 jack or by pressing a loopback button on the network equipment. - In some cases, by sending a code to a network element to be looped up.
+- Manually, with a special RJ-48 jack or by pressing a loopback button on network equipment. - With software, by sending a code from the BTS Master to the network element to be looped up.
 This can quickly identify affected spans over a large area. - Head-to-Head with a second BTS Master, which offers the most information about the fault.
 This is the quickest method to isolate faulty spans over a small physical area and is commonly used to test CPE.